kanidm/webauthn-rs/fido-key-manager/README.md

-`selection` | request user presence on a connected authenticator | CTAP 2.1 `set-pin` | sets a PIN on an authenticator which doesn't already have a PIN set `change-pin` | changes a PIN on an authenticator which has a PIN set `factory-reset` | resets an authenticators to factory defaults, deleting all key material `enable-enterprise-attestation` | enables the [Enterprise Attestation][] feature | CTAP 2.1 `set-pin-policy` | set a [Minimum PIN Length][] policy, or force a PIN change before next use | CTAP 2.1 `toggle-always-uv` | toggles the [Always Require User Verification][] feature | CTAP 2.1
+`selection` | request user presence on a connected authenticator | CTAP 2.1 `set-pin` | sets a PIN on an authenticator which doesn't already have a PIN set `change-pin` | changes a PIN on an authenticator which has a PIN set `factory-reset` | resets an authenticator to factory defaults, deleting all key material `enable-enterprise-attestation` | enables the [Enterprise Attestation][] feature | CTAP 2.1 `set-pin-policy` | set a [Minimum PIN Length][] policy, or force a PIN change before next use | CTAP 2.1 `toggle-always-uv` | toggles the [Always Require User Verification][] feature | CTAP 2.1